 Aside from the cutting edge street art, there are pop up flea markets and temporary exhibitions.
 You can also take a guided street art tour, which I always think are fun.

-Day One in Ljubljana: Late Afternoon
+One Day In Ljubljana: Late Afternoon

 14. River Cruise